cyberark/identity-aws-verified-permissions-demo/README.md

 3. Check that the logs contain the inputs to the Lambda authorizer as the authorization header and method ARN.
 4. Check the result of the Lambda authorizer that you get an `Allow` decision from Amazon Verified Permissions
 5. Check that the authorization token is in the correct format.
 You can use [jwt.io](https://jwt.io/) to decode it online.

+# License

+Thhese code examples are licensed under the Apache License 2.0 - see [`LICENSE`](LICENSE.md) for more details.